Sock Marks: Why They Happen & What to Do About Them

 Another factor that can cause sock marks to be more noticeable is the presence of fluid retention (aka swelling or peripheral edema) in the feet and lower leg.
 This type of mild to moderate swelling is normal and usually harmless.

-Here are 5 things that may affect swelling in the lower legs, increasing the likelihood of socks leaving indentations:
+Here are 5 things that may affect lower leg swelling, increasing the likelihood of socks leaving indentations:

 1. Extended sitting or standing